 - a.
 Trauma and Healing Informed Care: With a broad goal of creating a healing community, this initiative addresses the following CFSP goals/ areas of concern: Collaboration, Workforce, Prevention, and CQI.
 The next planned steps are to integrate Trauma and Healing Informed Care principles into Supervisory Development and Coaching, then to continue the roll out to our community partners. - b.
 Community Gatherings (Aha) & Islands of Hope: The work with the local culturalcommunities, families, and partners will continue to increase collaboration, partnership, cultural competence, engagement and shared knowledge and mission.
 This work addresses the following CFSP goals/ areas of concern: Collaboration, Workforce, Prevention, and CQI. - c.
 PIP3: The SPC will support the PIP3 Goals, Interventions, and Key Activities for Safety, Well-being/Engagement, Permanency, Workforce, Supervision.
 This work addresses the following CFSP goals/ areas of concern: Collaboration, Workforce, Prevention, and CQI. - d.
 Leadership Development and Transition Planning: While the work with Leadership Development and Coaching continues, a Staff Advisory Committee comprised of CWSB staff will be developed and implemented.
 This work addresses the following CFSP goals/ areas of concern: Collaboration, Workforce, Prevention, and CQI. - e.
 Sunset Waiver: The work will help to identify how to transition and sustain some of the key Waiver Initiatives.
-This work addresses the following CFSP goals: Collaboration, Workforce, Prevention, and CQI. - f.
+This work addresses the following CFSP goals: Collaboration, Workforce, and Prevention.
+Through discussion with the SPC and Waiver workgroup, the CRT, Wraparound and IHBS services will be sustained and possibly expanded.
+Information from SPAW success and challenges will utilized in other case review initiatives such as the case staffing process.

+f.
 Family First Prevention Services Act (FFPSA): This work is to identify the benefits, opportunities, requirements of FFPSA, and to develop and implement initiatives that help address the CFSP goals/ areas of concern of Collaboration, Workforce, Prevention, and CQI.